Normal view

 Tip #10: Test Website Changes with A/B Testing

-When it comes to improving your site’s user experience, small tweaks can lead to big results — but how do you know what actually works?
+When it comes to improving your site’s user experience, small tweaks can lead to big results.
+But how do you know what actually works?

 That’s where A/B testing comes in.